wttech/aet/documentation/src/main/wiki/BasicSetup.md

 #### First Run

-All commands have to be executed when you're inside a directory that contains `Vagrantfile`.
+All the commands need to be executed when you're inside a directory that contains `Vagrantfile`.

-Next please execute:
+Next you will need to execute:

 * `berks install` - downloads Chef dependencies from external sources.
 It acts as `mvn clean install`, but for Chef cookbooks.
-* `vagrant up` - creates new virtual machine (`.box` file will be downloaded during first run), runs Chef inside it, sets domains and port forwarding up.
+* `vagrant up` - creates a new virtual machine (the `.box` file will be downloaded during the first run), runs Chef inside it, sets domains and port forwarding up.

 #### Updates

-Whenever new version is released please execute the following:
+Whenever a new version is released please execute the following:

 * `git pull` to get the latest version of `Vagrantfile`.
 * `berks update` to update Chef dependencies.